jpklock2/vision-based-landing-guidance/pose_estimation/README.md

 # Pose Estimation

-It is possible to run the Pose Estimation module as a stand-alone module, with pre-defined or detected runway corner points.
+The Pose Estimation module can operate independently, using either pre-defined or detected runway corner points.

 This module is structured as follows: